 Nice, compact, light meals great for packing into your hiking or canoe pack.
 I tend to fill my (80 litre!) pack to the brim so the lighter, the better.
 Here is a visual of said pack.
 It sits taller than me.

 When this stuff is nice and dry, I put it in the blender to make it into powder so it can rehydrate properly.

 I used this in a wrap, pictured below.
 I also re hydrated potatoes and peppers to add to the wrap.
 (The potatoes were sliced and cooked before dehydrating.)

 Similarly, I make sauces which are dried kind of like the hummus (greek red pepper dip above) and powdered in the blender for use at camp.
-My husband and my favorite is probably the Mac and Cheese sauce from a recipe I’ve posted on this blog before.
-We both love this recipe and make it often, and it makes a lot of sauce so we just throw the extra on the dehydrator.
+My favorite is probably the Mac and Cheese sauce from a recipe I’ve posted on this blog before.
+My hubby and I both love this recipe and make it often – it makes a lot of sauce so we just throw the extra on the dehydrator.
 Awesome!